MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-15-Contracting-Negotiation/subpart-15.4-Contract-Pricing/section-15.403-1.md

 (5) When modifying a contract or subcontract for commercial items (see standards in paragraph (c)(3) of this subsection).

-(c) *Standards for exceptions from certified cost or pricing data requirements* - (1) *Adequate price competition.* A price is based on adequate price competition if -
+(c) *Standards for exceptions from certified cost or pricing data requirements* - (1) *Adequate price competition.* (i) A price is based on adequate price competition when -

-(i) Two or more responsible offerors, competing independently, submit priced offers that satisfy the Government's expressed requirement and if -
+(A) Two or more responsible offerors, competing independently, submit priced offers that satisfy the Government's expressed requirement;

-(A) Award will be made to the offeror whose proposal represents the best value (see 2.101) where price is a substantial factor in source selection; and
+(B) Award will be made to the offeror whose proposal represents the best value (see 2.101) where price is a substantial factor in source selection; and

-(B) There is no finding that the price of the otherwise successful offeror is unreasonable.
-Any finding that the price is unreasonable must be supported by a statement of the facts and approved at a level above the contracting officer;
+(C) There is no finding that the price of the otherwise successful offeror is unreasonable.
+Any finding that the price is unreasonable must be supported by a statement of the facts and approved at a level above the contracting officer.

+(ii) For agencies other than DoD, NASA, and the Coast Guard, a price is also based on adequate price competition when-

-(ii) There was a reasonable expectation, based on market research or other assessment, that two or more responsible offerors, competing independently, would submit priced offers in response to the solicitation's expressed requirement, even though only one offer is received from a responsible offeror and if -
+(A) There was a reasonable expectation, based on market research or other assessment, that two or more responsible offerors, competing independently, would submit priced offers in response to the solicitation's expressed requirement, even though only one offer is received from a responsible offeror and if -

-(A) Based on the offer received, the contracting officer can reasonably conclude that the offer was submitted with the expectation of competition, e.g., circumstances indicate that -
+(*1*) Based on the offer received, the contracting officer can reasonably conclude that the offer was submitted with the expectation of competition, *e.g.,* circumstances indicate that -

-(*1*) The offeror believed that at least one other offeror was capable of submitting a meaningful offer; and
+(*i*) The offeror believed that at least one other offeror was capable of submitting a meaningful offer; and

-(*2*) The offeror had no reason to believe that other potential offerors did not intend to submit an offer; and
+(*ii*) The offeror had no reason to believe that other potential offerors did not intend to submit an offer; and

-(B) The determination that the proposed price is based on adequate price competition and is reasonable has been approved at a level above the contracting officer; or
+(*2*) The determination that the proposed price is based on adequate price competition and is reasonable has been approved at a level above the contracting officer; or

-(iii) Price analysis clearly demonstrates that the proposed price is reasonable in comparison with current or recent prices for the same or similar items, adjusted to reflect changes in market conditions, economic conditions, quantities, or terms and conditions under contracts that resulted from adequate price competition.
+(B) Price analysis clearly demonstrates that the proposed price is reasonable in comparison with current or recent prices for the same or similar items, adjusted to reflect changes in market conditions, economic conditions, quantities, or terms and conditions under contracts that resulted from adequate price competition.

 (2) *Prices set by law or regulation.* Pronouncements in the form of periodic rulings, reviews, or similar actions of a governmental body, or embodied in the laws, are sufficient to set a price.